harshitaaa006/GenAIProject/README.md

 - **Neighborhood Summary**: A summary page for each neighborhood with crime stats, recent incidents, and a simple safety score.
 - **Safety Score**: A visual indicator (e.g., green, yellow, red) based on recent crime levels in the neighborhood.
 - **Crime Trend Chart**: Monthly, yearly, or weekly line/bar chart showing trends in neighborhood crime levels over time.

 ---
+## GitHub Projects
+Use GitHub Projects to manage tasks and track progress.
+The project boards should include the following sections:

+-**To-Do**: Tasks yet to be started
+-**In Progress**: Tasks currently being worked on -**Completed**: Tasks that are done

+---